 The location doesn’t hurt: it takes place in the grounds of the stunning Blenheim Palace in Oxfordshire, a backdrop which can’t help but make the beautiful classics on display look even more breathtaking.

-In addition to the concours itself, there are driving tours, exclusive hypercar debuts and enough luxury brands on offer that you could be forgiven for thinking you’ve accidentally wandered into a Harrods summer party.
+In addition to the concours itself, there are classic car specialists, the UK’s largest club-only event on the Saturday, and enough luxury brands on offer that you could be forgiven for thinking you’ve accidentally wandered into a Harrods summer party.

 Where: Hampton Court Palace, Surrey, UK

-After several years spent moving around various royal palaces, the Concours of Elegance settled into a five-year residency at Hampton Court Palace in 2017 – and swiftly proved that it’s the perfect backdrop for priceless classic cars.
+After several years spent moving around various royal palaces, the Concours of Elegance settled into Hampton Court Palace in 2017 – and swiftly proved that it’s the perfect backdrop for priceless classic cars.

 Where: Goodwood Estate, West Sussex, UK